saraid/philosophy-ruby/README.md

 If a move creates a conclusion, then we notate that with a trailing `.`.
 If it creates multiple conclusions, we notate each with an additional `.`.

 ### Player Change
 When a player joins or leaves, we can notate that with `In+` or `In-`.
+This code must be unique at the time of the player joining.

 We can optionally specify the full name of the color with `In+:indigo`.
+This is intended as long-form color name, but can be anything.

+You may theoretically do 'In+:Charlie;In-;In+:Chris'.

 ### The Board
 The board is notated as a description of every occupied space, ordered from C, NW, N, NE, E, SE, S, SW, W, delimited by `/`.